Sagar-Srivastava01/Registration-form/README.md

 # Registration-form
-this is a regisstration form
+This is a regisstration form
+Author-Sagar Srivastava